The MSPCA receives many phone calls from people who are denied homeowner’s insurance solely because they own a particular breed of dog.

 Yes.
 The law does not prohibit insurance companies from discrimination based on breed.
 While breed-specific city and town ordinances have been challenged on constitutional grounds, such as due process and equal protection, insurance companies–because they are not part of the government–are not subject to these constitutional restrictions.

 Dog bite claims cost insurance companies a tremendous amount of money.
 It is estimated that 4.7 million injuries occur from dog bites each year in the United States, with 800,000 requiring medical treatment.
 Insurance companies pay an estimated $250 million a year in dog bite claims, with an average claim cost of $12,000.
 Insurance companies sometimes attempt to limit their liability for these dog bites by eliminating what they perceive as high risks.

 Yes.
-Insurance companies that may insure otherwise black listed dog breeds include MAPFRE, Liberty Mutual, Nationwide, Amica, Fireman's, and the Massachusetts FAIR plan.
-Most of these companies work on a case by case basis, considering the individual dog's behavior and history, and may require a meet and greet with the dog and/or a Canine Good Citizen certification.
+Insurance companies that may insure otherwise black listed dog breeds include MAPFRE, Liberty Mutual, Nationwide, Amica, Fireman’s, USAA (for military members and their families) and the Massachusetts FAIR plan.
+Most of these companies work on a case by case basis, considering the individual dog’s behavior and history, and may require a meet and greet with the dog and/or a Canine Good Citizen certification.

 Like homeowner’s insurance, renter’s insurance may cover dog bites.
 If you are a potential tenant looking for an apartment, an offer to provide renter’s insurance may help convince a landlord to accept you and your dog as tenants.
 Additionally, renter’s insurance will cover your personal property not covered by your landlord’s insurance.

 Check your policy.
 If your policy is unclear, contact your insurance company for answers.